highscrren-dotcom/paperhands/docs/interfaces/IMCPSchema.md

   schema names one explicitly — ambiguity is an error, not a guess.
 - positionCost — entry cost in USD for commitPositionOpen; defaults to GLOBAL_CONFIG.CC_POSITION_ENTRY_COST when omitted.
-- permissions — access levels granted to the agent; defaults to BOTH "read" and "write" when omitted.
-Without "read" status/history throw, without "write" open/close throw — the check runs per call, so an overridden schema applies immediately.
+- permissions — per-method grants for the agent; defaults to ALL methods when omitted.
+Listing permissions explicitly narrows the agent to exactly those methods; a call to a method whose permission is missing throws with an agent-readable denial.
+The check runs per call, so an overridden schema applies immediately.
 - getMessages — renders the portfolio snapshot into agent messages; when omitted the default renderer emits one text message per symbol.